syniol/solid-principles-ts/src/dependency-inversion/README.md

 ## Overview
-At the moment we have a service `storage.service.ts`, that is closely coupled with upload service.
+At the moment we have a service `storage.ts`, that is closely coupled with upload service.
 In case of change of dependency; we then need to refactor many services and due to instantiation of dependency inside a method we also are unable to test our service.